 Accessibility & Recording

 The event will include live transcripts.
 If you require additional accommodations, please contact us.
 The event will be recorded for those who cannot attend, but we strongly suggest you attend synchronously for the best experience and chance to connect and collaborate with others across the state.
-Recordings will shared on our YouTube channel by May 20.

 After the Symposium, please take this quick survey.
 Survey closes May 25, 2021.